Ayush1-Explorer/Bot-Army/README.md

 - Navigate to the respective chatbot directory.
 - Execute the Python script using `python <script_name>.py`.
-- Follow the instructions to interact with the chatbots and explore their features.
+- Follow the basic instructions to interact with the chatbots and explore their features.

 ### Explore and Customize: